kscharlund/argb-analysis/docs/README.md

 ## The WS2812b Protocol

 First off, I figured out that ARGB LEDs in modern PC cases typically use the WS2812b protocol.
-This pretty simple protoocol is documented in a [datasheet](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf).
+This pretty simple protocol is documented in a [datasheet](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf).
 There are also some quite nice web resources available, including a [very useful article](https://wp.josh.com/2014/05/13/ws2812-neopixels-are-not-so-finicky-once-you-get-to-know-them/)